FPANet: Frequency-based Video Demoireing using Frame-level Post Alignment: Experiments

 \subsubsection{Effect of Individual Modules}

 Our proposed model consists of four main components: (i) Amplitude and Phase, (ii) FSM (Frequency Selection Module), (iii) CSFM (Cross Scale Fusion Module), and (iv) PAM (Post Align Module).
-To analyze their contributions, we conduct an ablation experiment with various combinations of these building blocks.
+To analyze their contribution, we conduct an ablation experiment with various combinations of several building blocks based on Model 1, which utilizes the UNet architecture composed of residual block~\citep{he2016deep}.
 Note that we use the TCL-V1 dataset for this experiment.
 We observe in Table~\ref{table:ablation-module} that each building component equally improves the overall image demoiréing performance in terms of PSNR and SSIM.
 For example, removing each building block decreases the overall performance (compare Model 6 vs. Model 2, 3, 4, and 5).
-Note that our FSM module depends on the Amplitude and Phase modules; thus, we remove both modules in Model 2.
+Specifically, we notice that the comparison results of Model 2, Model 3, and Model 4 demonstrate that the performance gain mainly stems from each frequency component and Frequency Selection Module~(FSM) design rather than the increase of parameters.